 As with other testing, clinicians should share test results with patients directly.
-Please do NOT tell patients to contact their local health department or DHS for test results, or updates on the status of their testing.
+Please do NOT tell patients to contact their local health department, lab, or DHS for test results, or updates on the status of their testing.

 What are other testing considerations?

-- Number of health care providers present during the procedure should be limited to those essential for patient care and procedure support.
+- The number of health care providers present during the procedure should be limited to those essential for patient care and procedure support.
 Visitors should not be present for specimen collection.
 Specimen collection should be performed in a normal examination room with the door closed.

-- A single nasopharyngeal (NP) swab is sufficient for testing.
-Specimen collection should be done by trained individuals.
+- Specimen collection should be done by trained individuals.

 - The ordering provider is responsible for receiving COVID-19 test results from the laboratory and communicating the result to the patient.